ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-1.md

 ## Part 1 Goal

 Our main goal now for Part 1 is to implement the Node in Go.
 The Node will connect everything from CRDT to network using our own protocol.
-Part 1's Node will have a static list of peers for the sake of simplicity**,** but later in the series we'll add proper peer discovery.
+Part 1's Node will have a static list of peers for the sake of simplicity, but later in the series we'll add proper peer discovery.
 So our goal is to get up and running and see our CRDT in action.

 ---